Chaudhary Charan Singh Haryana Agricultural University: Residential life

 Directorate of Students Welfare is responsible for providing residential facilities to the students.
 The university has a total of 14 hostels out of which 12 are located at Hisar.
 Out of 12 hostels located at Hisar, eight are for males, three for females and one for married students.
 There are separate for in-service and foreign students.
 There are two hostels, one each for males and females, at Kaul in Kaithal.
 The hostels have a total capacity of 1200 students.
 Aravali hostel is the oldest hostel of the university.
 Its construction started in 1958.
 It served as the Administrative Block of the university during the first year of the university.

 Along with the official buildings, university has 1220 units of residential buildings (970 at Hisar and 242 at outstations) distributed into different categories.
-The hostel accommodation is sufficient enough to house each of the student on the university roll.
+The hostel accommodation is sufficient to house all the students on the university roll.
 University has a two-room set married hostel for married students located in the residential complex.
 Each hostel has a separate complex housing catering services and indoor games along with modern recreational and communication facilities like TV and Phone.
 University has a well-furnished Faculty House having facilities at par with the modern guest houses serving housing need of the national as well as international scientists visiting CCS HAU, Hisar.
 There is a farmers' hostel just close to the Faculty House with same level of facilities for the farmers visiting the university.
 The Faculty House of the university can provide accommodation to about 72 persons at a time.
 Similarly, farmers' hostel could accommodate about 76 persons at its full occupancy.
 In addition to these modern housing accommodations, there is spacious Kisan Ashram catering to the needs of the farmer trainees attending different short-term courses organized by the Directorate of Extension Education from time to time.